Code-Institute-Submissions/JessMair-Tic-Tac-Toe-Time_MayResub/README.md

 The features of this project:

-1 page
+1 page /
-A set of instructions
+A set of instructions /
-A boardgame
+A boardgame /
 An alert box

 When the player chooses a box, an "X" or "O" appears in the box depending on which symbols turn it is.
 An alert box message appears at the end of a game, notifying of either a winner or a draw between the players.
-This alert box contains a button the reads "Okay", clicking on which refreshes the page and therefore reloads the game.
+This alert box contains a button that reads "OK", clicking on which refreshes the page and therefore reloads the game.

 # The Structure Plane